madavarp/madavarp/README.md

 Currently exploring deeper work in:

+- backend engineering
-- AI-powered software systems
+- distributed systems
 - scalable cloud architectures
-- backend engineering
+- AI-enabled applications
-- developer tooling
+- developer tooling and platform design
-- intelligent applications

 ---

-# 🤝 Let's Connect
+# 🤝 Let’s Connect

-If you're working on **AI systems, scalable platforms, or interesting engineering problems**, I would love to connect.
+If you are working on **backend systems, cloud platforms, AI-enabled products, or interesting engineering problems**, I would love to connect.

 💼 LinkedIn
 https://linkedin.com/in/pavankumarmadavaram